 - Your site needs to be built as a vehicle for visibility on Baidu with Chinese keyword audits etc.

 Only users connected to your account will see your content.
+Therefore, WeChat isn’t necessarily the best tool for brand awareness or lead generation but rather an extremely strong tool once you have established your brand and following.
 You need to build followers.

 What are the most important WeChat marketing elements?

 - Building followers, including QR code links from external sites, pushing content and engaging + animating a following.